iamgadmarconi/hiten/readme.md

 ## Examples

-1. **High-order parameterisation of periodic orbits and their invariant manifolds**
+1. **Parameterisation of periodic orbits and their invariant manifolds**

-   The toolkit constructs periodic solutions such as halo orbits and obtains polynomial representations of their stable and unstable manifolds.
-This enables fast, mesh-free evaluation of trajectories seeded on these structures.
+   The toolkit constructs periodic solutions such as halo orbits and computes their stable and unstable manifolds.

    ```python
    from hiten import System